 For more than 30 years Amherst has offered a three-week Summer Science Program for a small group of incoming students with interests in medicine, biology, neuroscience or chemistry.
 Today it is part of the invitation-only Summer Bridge Program.
-Each participant will have daily classes in calculus with Professors Robert Benedetto, Danielle Benedetto or Gregory Call.
-You will study chemistry and biology, and work in science laboratories, with Dr. Julie Emerson and Dr. Richmond Ampiah-Bonney of the biology and chemistry departments.
-Professor Jyl Gentzler in philosophy will also teach a bioethics and writing seminar.
-Two former Summer Bridge students will support as tutors.
-Through this program, students will get to know faculty mentors and receive academic advising in the pre-med track, math, and science.
+Each participant has classes in calculus with Professors Robert Benedetto, Danielle Benedetto and Gregory Call.
+Students study biology and chemistry, and work in science laboratories with Dr. Julie Emerson and Dr. Richmond Ampiah-Bonney of the biology and chemistry departments.
+Professor Jyl Gentzler in philosophy teaches a bioethics and writing seminar.
+Two former Summer Bridge students offer support as tutors.
+Through this program, students get to know faculty mentors and receive academic advising in the pre-med track, math, and sciences.

 For more information, contact: